Babysitter Resume Example

 Volunteer work adds a lot to your resume, especially for a Mother's Helper role.
 I find that it highlights my dedication and willingness to help others.

-If you’ve volunteered for local events, babysitting drives, or youth programs, list them here.
+If you’ve volunteered for local events, babysitting drives, or youth programs, list them here or mention them in your cover letter.
 This shows you’ve got real experience, even if it’s not paid.

 There are stats that say over 60% of managers value volunteer experience as much as paid work.
 So don’t skip this section if you have something to share.